Skip to Content

 Although their tunnels can look similar at first glance, gophers, moles, and voles are very different animals with very different habits:

 • Moles – Insect-eating mammals that tunnel just below the surface.
-They primarily eat grubs and worms but leave raised ridges and mounds that ruin lawns.
+They primarily eat grubs and worms but leave raised ridges and mounds that damage lawns.

 • Voles – Small rodents that travel in shallow runways through grass and mulch, feeding on roots, stems, and bark.